ale1800/ESP-360-REMOTE/Hardware/Production/readme.md

 Pay attention if you need the RF modules in 433MHz or 315MHz version.
 And then buy the spring antenna accordingly, like [these ones](https://www.lcsc.com/products/Antennas_912.html).

 If you let the manufacturer assemble the board, remember to ask them to bend the IR leds to 45°, otherwise the will solder them straight.

+You can flash your ESP 360 Remote directly from [here](https://aaelectronics-docs.com/documentation/flashing/flashing.html) using a chromium-base browser